Norfolk Nighthawks

-The Norfolk Nighthawks are a now-defunct charter member of the AF2.
+The Norfolk Nighthawks were a charter member of the AF2.
 They played their home games at The Norfolk Scope Arena in Norfolk, Virginia.
 After a very impressive inaugural season, the Nighthawks never made it back to the playoffs and ceased all operations after the 2003 Af2 season.
-The Nighthawks coaches were: Deatrich Wise (2000-01), Mike Buck (2002), and Rick Frazier (2003).
+The Nighthawks coaches were: Deatrich Wise (2000–01), Mike Buck (2002), and Rick Frazier (2003).
 The assistant coaches were: Ron Hill, Offensive Coordinator, Ed Cunningham, Line coach, Keith Easley, Defence and Quality Control.
-The primary owners were Kenny Easley, Jr. (2000-03) and Bruce Smith (2000-03).
+The primary owners were Kenny Easley, Jr. (2000–03) and Bruce Smith (2000-03).
 Billy Mann served the team as General Manager, Patricia Easley and Adianna Manzella were the front office leaders.
 Corporate Sales was covered by Don Mears, Sr.